Running the analysis#

 $> pocket-coffea run --cfg analysis_config.py -o output --executor dask --executor-custom-setup my_custom_executor.py

---run-options my_run_options.py
+--run-options my_run_options.yaml

 Tip